By MICK ROBERTS ©

-Six o’clock closing of pubs was introduced in NSW and other states during the First World War, partly as an attempt to improve public morality and partly as a war austerity measure.
+Six o’clock closing of pubs was introduced in NSW and other states during the First World War as an attempt to improve public morality and partly as a war austerity measure.
 Queensland introduced 8pm closing of hotels in 1923, while Western Australia had the later time of 9pm.
-Before these reforms, most Australian pubs had called last drinks at 11 or 11.30 pm
+Before these reforms, most Australian pubs had called last drinks at 11 or 11.30pm.

-Six o’clock closing of hotels was put to the vote in New South Wales in June 1916.
-The 1916 vote was influenced by a recent riot of drunken soldiers.
-In February 1916, troops mutinied against conditions at the Casula Camp.
-They raided hotels in Liverpool before travelling by train to Sydney, where one soldier was shot dead in a riot at Central Railway Station.
+The early closing of pubs was influenced by a drunken riot of soldiers in February 1916, when troops mutinied against conditions at the Casula Army Base, near Liverpool.
+Soldiers raided hotels in Liverpool before travelling by train into Sydney, where one soldier was shot dead in a riot at Central Railway Station.